Cambridge PhD student solves 2,500-year-old Sanskrit problem

 Sanskrit is only spoken in India by an estimated 25,000 people out of a population of more than one billion, the university said.

-Mr Rajpopat said he had "a eureka moment in Cambridge" after spending nine months trying to solve the problem.
+Mr Rajpopat said he had "a eureka moment in Cambridge" after spending nine months "getting nowhere".

+"I closed the books for a month and just enjoyed the summer - swimming, cycling, cooking, praying and meditating," he said.

 Sanskrit, although not widely spoken, is the sacred language of Hinduism and has been used in India's science, philosophy, poetry and other secular literature over the centuries.